JohnMichaelProductions/X-Engine/README.md

 git clone --recursive https://github.com/JohnMichaelProductions/X-Engine.git
 ```

-2. Generate: Run the GenerateProject.bat file.
+2. Generate: Go to Premake/GenerateProjectScripts and run Win10GenerateProject.bat in that directory

-3. Run: Run the solution file for your IDE(Visual Studios only supported IDE)
+3. Run: Run the solution file for your IDE(Visual Studios only supported IDE as of now)

 For questions, concerns, or a bug report email: JohnMBurnside21@gmail.com